 The museum celebrates the history, culture and stories of the UAE.

-The long-awaited Zayed National Museum is set to open its doors this December in the heart of Saadiyat Cultural District.
+The long-awaited Zayed National Museum is set to open its doors on 3 December in the heart of Saadiyat Cultural District.
 Designed by Pritzker Prize-winning architect Lord Norman Foster, the striking structure takes inspiration from the wings of a falcon — a nod to a cherished Emirati tradition — and will serve as the national museum of the United Arab Emirates.

 Ancient artefacts